Parenting NI is fully committed to protecting your privacy.

 We may use the information you have provided to us for statistical purposes or to improve on the services we offer.
 However, in these cases this information is collected in a manner where individuals cannot be identified.
 For example, we may run a search on our data system to gather statistics on the number of calls to the helpline where bullying was the issue of concern.

-From time to time senior members of staff listen in to calls on the helpline for training and supporting purposes.
-The message on the helpline prior to being connected with a member of the helpline team advises callers that calls are monitored.
-Face to face support sessions may also be recorded.
-When this happens, we ask you for your consent.
+From time to time senior members of staff listen in to calls on the Freephone number for training and supporting purposes.
+The message on the Support Line prior to being connected with Parenting Support Officer advises callers that calls are monitored.

 Your information and third parties